arashnm80/arashnm80.github.io/quotes.md

 > A real loser is someone who's so afraid of not winning he doesn't even try.

+> If I'm not failing I'm not operating at the edge. if I'm not operating at the edge, I'm not learning as much as I can.

 > The first principle is that I must not fool myself, and I'm the easiest person to fool.

+> I'm not going to fool myself, and I'm the easiest person to fool.

+> The only way is to move forward.

+> I always want it to be a project that, if successful, will make the rest of my career look like a footnote.

 > It's much easier to get 5M views on one video than 50K views on 100 videos.